Highlighting the mechanism of the quantum speedup by time-symmetric and relational quantum mechanics: Introduction

-It is convenient to introduce the index $\mathcal{R}$, which we call\textit{ quantum retroaction}. $\mathcal{R}$\ is the fraction of the information that specifies the solution whose selection is ascribed to Alice's measurement. $\mathcal{R}=0$ means that the selection of the solution is all ascribed to Bob's measurement, $\mathcal{R}=1$ all to Alice's measurement, $\mathcal{R} =\frac{1}{2}$ that it equally shares between the two measurements.
+The backward propagation is a quantum feedback.
+Let $\mathcal{R}$\ be the fraction of entropy of the solution whose reduction is ascribed to Alice's measurement. $\mathcal{R}=0$ means that the zeroing of the entropy is all ascribed to Bob's measurement, $\mathcal{R}=1$ all to Alice's measurement, $\mathcal{R}=\frac{1}{2}$\ that it is equally shared between the two measurements. $\mathcal{R}$ is a sort of retrocausality index.

+We will see that, at time $t_{0}$, the backward propagation selects the $\mathcal{R}$-th part of the information that specifies the random outcome of Bob's measurement.
+At time $t_{1}$, it projects the input state of the quantum algorithm to Alice, one of complete ignorance of the number of the drawer with the ball chosen by Bob, on a state of lower entropy where she knows the $\mathcal{R}$-th part of the number in question (of the information that specifies it) in advance, before opening any drawer.
+Alice uses this advanced knowledge to locate the ball opening fewer drawers.

-$\mathcal{R}=\frac{1}{2}$ explains the speedup of the four drawer case.
-All is as if Alice, by reading the solution, selected half of the information the specifies the number of the drawer with the ball, knew this half in advance before opening any drawer, and used this advanced knowledge to locate the ball opening just one drawer.
-The quantum algorithm turns out to be a sum over classical histories in each of which Alice knows in advance that the ball is in a pair of drawers, one of which the one with the ball, and locates it by opening either drawer.
+The speedup of the four drawers case is quantitatively justified by the assumption that $\mathcal{R}=\frac{1}{2}$.
+Consequently Alice knows in advance half of the information that specifies the number of the drawer with the ball, namely half of the solution she will read in the future.
+She knows that the ball is in a pair of drawers instead of one of four.
+There are of course several ways of taking a pair of drawers such that one has the ball in it.
+The quantum algorithm turns out to be a sum over classical histories in each of which Alice knows in advance that the ball is in one of such pairs ad locates it by opening either drawer.

-More in general, given an oracle problem and a value of $\mathcal{R}$, the present explanation of the speedup -- which we call \textit{advanced knowledge rule} -- yields a number of queries required to solve it in a quantum way.
-It is the number required by a classical algorithm that knows in advance a corresponding part of the problem setting.
+The present explanation of the speedup, given any oracle problem and a value of $\mathcal{R}$, provides the corresponding number of oracle queries required to solve the problem quantally.
+Conversely, given a quantum algorithm, it provides the value of $\mathcal{R}$\ that explains its speedup.

-We have checked the value of $\mathcal{R}$ that explains the speed up in other quantum algorithms; the situation is as follows.

-We have $\mathcal{R}=\frac{1}{2}$ in all the quantum algorithm that require a single query.
-This is not a trivial case, it comprises the most important exponential speedups.

-Our analysis is limited and the case that many queries are required confines us to Grover algorithm with more than four drawers.
+We have ascertained the value of $\mathcal{R}$\ that explains the speedup of the major quantum algorithms.
+Beyond Grover algorithm with $n=2$, we have $\mathcal{R}=\frac{1}{2}$ in the algorithm of Deutsch\&Jozsa and that of Simon -- consequently in the quantum algorithms of the Abelian hidden subgroup -- which noticeably comprise Shor's factorization algorithm.
+All these quantum algorithms are optimal and provide the solution of the problem with a single oracle query.